JI-tong/295-Project/README.md

 #### for anticipating, just do:

 ```
-go to anticipating folder, do:
+go to anticipation folder, do:
        python3 anticipating.py --model path/to/model
 ```